 - Has a 4.5-star quality rating

-- Has a $0 monthly premium
+- Has no monthly premium

 On February 5, Margaret enrolls in the UnitedHealthcare plan via medicare.gov.
 Effective March 1, 2027, her Humana plan terminates and the UnitedHealthcare plan begins.
 She has used her one OEP change.
 Her mother's cardiology care continues seamlessly.